graphext/cuery/README.md

     Load response models from configuration files (though that excludes the ability to write custom python validators).
 - **Caching of _raw_ response**
-    `Cuery` automatically saves the _raw– response from the LLM as an attribute of the (structured) `Response`.
+    `Cuery` automatically saves the _raw_ response from the LLM as an attribute of the (structured) `Response`.
 This means one can later inspect the number of tokens used e.g., and calculate it's cost in dollars.
 - **Automatic unwrapping of multivalued responses**
   We can inspect if a response is defined as having a single field that is a list (i.e. we're asking for a multivalued response).
 In this case cuery can automatically handle things like unwrapping the list into separate output rows.